ragini-bca/ragini/README.md

 # ragini
-this is my first git repository.
+this is my first Git repository.